Personal Experience

 img

-Prices for apartments start from €25, for hotel rooms from €30.
-As for accommodation in the town of Etretat, the prices are higher due to the proximity of the tourist destination: for example, a room in an apartment costs from €40, a hotel room from €53.
+Apartment prices start from €25, while hotel rooms begin at €30.
+As for accommodation in the town of Étretat, prices are higher due to its proximity to a popular tourist site: a room in an apartment costs from €40, and a hotel room from €53.

 What to see?

-The port city of Le Havre was almost completely destroyed in World War II, so the Soviet Constructivist architecture is unlikely to please you much.
+The port city of Le Havre was almost completely destroyed during World War II, so its architecture is unlikely to impress you greatly.

 7 interesting cities in France worth visiting